dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 - `DynamicResourceExtension` derives from `IMarkupExtension<DynamicResource>`
 - `BindingExtension` derives from `IMarkupExtension<BindingBase>`

+::: moniker range=">=net-maui-9.0"

+All classes that implement <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> need to be annotated with either the <xref:Microsoft.Maui.Controls.Xaml.RequireServiceAttribute> or <xref:Microsoft.Maui.Controls.Xaml.AcceptEmptyServiceProviderAttribute>.
+For more information, see [Service providers](#service-providers).

+::: moniker-end

 The two <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> interfaces define only one method each, named `ProvideValue`:

 ```csharp